PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 * This should be selected if the selected fingers wiggle, or flutter, such as in the signs `DIRTY <https://asl-lex.org/visualization/?sign=dirty>`_, `SALT <https://asl-lex.org/visualization/?sign=salt>`_, `BEACH <https://asl-lex.org/visualization/?sign=beach>`_.
 The :ref:`joint activity<joint_activity_entry>` section will be autofilled to both flexion and extension of the selected fingers' base joints.

-"None of these" should be selected if joint-specific movmenet does not apply to the sign being coded.
+THe "none of these" option should be selected if joint-specific movmenet does not apply to the sign being coded.